Erwin | Data & Intelligence

 Variable Libraries for Configuration – More Flexibility, Less Configuration Drift

-A major architectural improvement in this release is the introduction of Variable Libraries for managing configuration settings across notebooks and pipelines.
+A major architectural improvement in this release is the introduction of Variable Libraries.
+Variable Libraries in the FMD Framework enable better configuration management for metadata-driven pipelines in Microsoft Fabric

 Why This Matters